Inspiration and Research

 I sketch a lot.
 This is one of the most important parts of my process working on any project.
 After digging into some mind maps and word lists to help tease out repeating themes, I pulled any and all ideas out of my head with pen and paper.
 Then I let things percolate for a bit before distilling my ideas down to three main concepts.

 The lettermark was inspired by a traditional wave pattern, a popular motif seen throughout Japan that pays homage to the ocean surrounding the archipelago.
-The repeating waves bring to mind a sense of movement and play while highlighting cultural heritage and tradition.
+The repeating waves suggest movement and play while highlighting cultural tradition.
 Pairing the mark with a rounded, sans-serif font introduces modern sensibilities with a playful touch.

 Looking for ways to incorporate shape and pattern as the defining structure of the letterform